ericfields/StockBot/PORTFOLIO.md

 You can recreate the portfolio in this same way at any time.
 Note that recreating the portfolio deletes any of the old assets you had, and remakes them from scratch!

+Each user can only have one portfolio.
+To rename your portfolio:

+`/portfolio rename MYNEWSTUFF`

 You can see the contents of your own portfolio by simply running the command with no arguments:

 `/portfolio`